Shanmathan/event-map-crowd-management/README.md

 ## 🤝 Contributing

-Contributions to MapGPS are welcome!
+Contributions to gangasagar-mela-event-map are welcome!
 To contribute:

 1. Fork the repository
 2. Create your feature branch: `git checkout -b feature-name`